FATHOM5/haversine/README.md

         nm := haversine.Distance(austin, paloAlto)

-        fmt.Printf("%.1f miles is a long walk to Silicon Valley.\n", nm)
+        fmt.Printf("%.1f miles is a long walk to Silicon Valley.\n", nm) fmt.Printf("it's only %.1f miles on the moon, though.\n", haversine.Distance(austin, paloAlto, 937.9))
+        fmt.Printf("That's an angle of %.1f degrees\n", 180/math.Pi*haversine.IntAngle(austin, paloAlto))

         // Output: 1286.1 miles is a long walk to Silicon Valley.
+        // It's only 350.6 miles on the moon, though.
+        // That's an angle of 21.4 degrees

     }

-## Documenation
+## Documentation

 * http://godoc.org/github.com/FATHOM5/haversine